May 16, 2018

 “To survive in a world of ‘killer competition,’ you can either distinguish yourself from your competitors or offer the lowest price.”

-That’s the opinion of Jack Trout, co-author of Positioning, late president of Trout & Partners, father of the positioning concept
+That’s the opinion of Jack Trout, co-author of Positioning: The Battle for Your Mind, late president of Trout & Partners, father of the positioning concept.

 In this month’s conversation with Johannesburg-based author Mark Eardley, we discuss why differentiation seriously matters and how customer centricity (what Forrester calls customer obsession) plays a key role in getting your firm to stand out from the crowd.
 It’s about differentiating based on your customer experience — making CX one of the key things that distinguishes you as an organization.